Effective Message Hiding with Order-Preserving Mechanisms: Related Work

+Message hiding aims to embed confidential message bits within a cover image, resulting in a stego image, and recover message bits from the stego image.
+Of course, it also needs to minimize any perceptible differences between cover image and stego image.
+Thus, the research history is around how to balance the three properties: message capacity, recovery accuracy, and imperceptibility.

-\textbf{Message Hiding.} Traditional methods often involve altering individual pixels in an image using heuristic techniques.
+Traditional methods often involve altering individual pixels in an image using heuristic techniques.
 They generally have a high recovery accuracy and imperceptibility, but low capacity.
 Specifically, early studies~\cite{mielikainen2006lsb,pevny2010using} manipulate the least significant bits of the cover image.
 Others~\cite{chandramouli2003image,bi2007robust,reddy2009high,holub2012designing} extend this approach to the frequency domain by transforming the cover image to different types of frequency domains for better performance.
-Despite their capacity for precise secret message recovery, these methods can only hide an extremely low BPP (\ie,~0.4) to evade detection by steganalysis tools~\cite{goljan2006new,fridrich2012rich}.
+Despite their capacity for precise secret message recovery, these methods can only hide an extremely low BPP (\ie~0.4) to evade detection by steganalysis tools~\cite{goljan2006new,fridrich2012rich}.

-Recently, CNN-based methods for message hiding have significantly improved capacity and gained considerable attention~\cite{zhang2019steganogan,tan2021channel,chen2022learning,yin2023anti}.
-For instance, SteganoGAN~\cite{zhang2019steganogan} introduced 3D message tensor alignment along spatial dimensions with the image tensor, and ChatGAN~\cite{tan2021channel} incorporated channel attention to enhance accuracy and imperceptibility while maintaining high capacity.
-SFTN~\cite{yin2023anti} was proposed to address rounding errors before generating the stego image.
-However, these CNN-based approaches contribute little to improving message recovery accuracy.
+Recently, CNN-based methods for message hiding greatly improve capacity and obtain significant attention~\cite{zhang2019steganogan,tan2021channel,chen2022learning,yin2023anti}.
+For instances, SteganoGAN~\cite{zhang2019steganogan} introduces 3D message tensor aligning in the spatial dimensions and ChatGAN~\cite{tan2021channel} incorporates channel attention to enhance accuracy and imperceptibility meanwhile keep a high capacity.
+SFTN~\cite{yin2023anti} is proposed to address the rounding error before generating the stego image.
+However, these CNN-based approaches contribute little to the improvement of message recovery accuracy.

-To address this issue, other works~\cite{kishore2021fixed,chen2023learning} employ offline optimization, directly optimizing the stego image itself by iteratively adding adversarial perturbations to it.
-We refer to this approach as the iterative method, in contrast with the previous approaches, termed non-iterative methods.
-While this iterative approach can improve message hiding accuracy, it requires additional optimization steps for each image during both training and inference, leading to an inference time exceeding 600 ms per image and significantly compromising the imperceptibility.
+In an effort to address the issue, other works~\cite{kishore2021fixed,chen2023learning} employ offline optimization, directly optimizing the stego image itself by iteratively adding adversarial perturbations to the stego image rather than improving the message hiding model.
+While this approach significantly enhances message recovery accuracy, optimizing individual stego images is time-consuming, and imperceptibility is greatly compromised.